 The Tramway runs horizontally in this picture, now visible as a slightly raised area.
 The siding can clearly be seen as two parallel ditches coming towards the camera's view.

 A small pile of rubble and some bumps in the ground are all the remain today of Church Siding.

 The line took a meander through some fields, crossed a minor road (its fourth level crossing) and then a wooded area before arriving at the next station immediately after crossing its fifth and final level crossing.

 The line passed in front of this house and crossed the road at this junction.

 Wood Siding stop, circa 1910.
 Notice that the station building is basically a tin shed and also the poster advertising connections with the rest of the Metropolitan Line.
 The oak tree that can be seen behind the station still stands today.*(copyright)

-Today, Wood Siding is a small open area between a road junction and a mainline railway.
+Today, Wood Siding is a small open area between a road junction and the Chiltern Line railway.
 The station would originally have been partially situated on a bridge over the main railway line along with a siding, but the bridge has long since been demolished.
 Looking over the existing road bridge's wall, the last remains of the tramway's bridge can be observed.

-The remnants of Wood Siding's bridge in the foreground (not the one in the distance, which is an access road for a farm).
+The remnants of Wood Siding's bridge in the foreground (not the one in the distance, which is a bridge for a footpath).
 OS: SP672153

 The Oak tree that used to provide shade over the platform at Wood Siding.
 The level crossing would have been just to the right of the tree, over the road.